-This was not the case with the Old Norse myths.
+This was not the case within Old Norse Mythology.

 The roles were reversed.
 Like Apollo and Artemis from ancient Greece, the Norse gods of the Sun and Moon were brother and sister, but their domains were juxtaposed.
 The Sun, or “Sister Sun” was ruled by the goddess Sol and The Moon was ruled by her brother, Mani, “The Man On The Moon”.

 Whereas your standard god or goddess showed distinction from humanity by possessing transformational powers or by being descendants of a divine race or bloodline, The Norse Sun & Moon gods were mortals who by circumstance, ended up being tossed into the heavens and assigned jobs that were beyond stressful.
 Unlike the poser Solar and Lunar big guns from other cultures that barely broke a sweat while they were sky riding their chariots, whenever Sol and Mani did their obligatory job of causing night and day, the siblings faced life threatening pursuit from 2 menacing, saliva dripping, huge fanged sky wolves (see article’s picture).
 Mani’s wolf was the more powerful of the 2 and would regularly take huge chunks out of his Chariot (the waxing and waning of The Moon) before the nighttime god managed to pump the lunar pedal to the metal and escape just as his sister began embarking on her own perilous trek across the Earth’s sky.